MKTEMP(3C) Standard C Library Functions MKTEMP(3C)

 used to create a unique file name.
 Only 26 unique file names per

-thread can be created for each unique
+thread can be created for each unique template.

 RETURN VALUES

-mktemp() function returns a pointer to the
+The mktemp() function returns a pointer to the template on success

-NULL if unique name cannot be created.
+and NULL if unique name cannot be created.

 ERRORS